‘Art gives voice to the numbers, the stories and the people affected globally by the climate crisis.’

 .

-She is a recipient of The King Hamad Award for SDG development (2023), Commonwealth Secretariat Youth Innovation Award for SDGs (2023), and The Princess Diana Legacy Award (2021), underscoring her impactful contributions that prioritize people, voices, and art at the forefront of sustainability.
+She is a recipient of Forbes 30 Under 30 (2025), The King Hamad Award for SDG Development (2023), Commonwealth Secretariat Youth Innovation Award for SDGs (2023), and The Princess Diana Legacy Award (2021), underscoring her impactful contributions that prioritize people, voices, and art at the forefront of sustainability.

 impact